Treatment Plan

 Revenue Projection

 One barrier repair client at $145/session across 6 sessions generates $870 in treatment revenue.
-These clients also replace their entire homecare routine, adding $300-$500 in product revenue per program cycle.
+These clients also replace their entire homecare routine, adding $300-$500 in product revenue per treatment plan cycle.

 Key benefits

-• Fills a clinical gap – most competitors offer corrective programs but not dedicated barrier repair
+- Fills a clinical gap – most competitors offer corrective treatment plans but not dedicated barrier repair

-• Generates significant product revenue from full routine rebuilds during the program
+- Generates significant product revenue from full routine rebuilds during the treatment plan

-• Feeds clients into corrective programs (acne, pigmentation, anti-aging) once their barrier is restored
+- Feeds clients into corrective treatment plans (acne, pigmentation, anti-aging) once their barrier is restored

-SpaSphere's Programs feature lets you create multi-session treatment plans, track client progress, and automate rebooking — so your programs run themselves.
+SpaSphere's Treatment Plans feature lets you create multi-session treatment plans, track client progress, and automate rebooking - so your treatment plans run themselves.

 FAQ